groonga/groonga/doc/source/reference/tokenizers/token_ngram.rst

   TokenNgram("loose_symbol", true, "loose_blank", true)

-``TokenNgram`` We can also specify multiple options at the same time except the above examples.
+We can also specify multiple options at the same time except the above examples.

 Usage
 -----